jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 ## Configuration

-Two sources of configuration drive how the plugin works:

-- *AWS Java SDK configuration* (outside of Jenkins).
-Consult the AWS SDK documentation to find where to put the SDK configuration.
-- *Plugin configuration* (inside Jenkins).
-You can use the Jenkins Web UI or CasC to customise it.

-The AWS SDK configuration does most of the work; the plugin configuration adds extras on the top.
-In most installations you do not need to change the plugin configuration.
+The plugin has a couple of optional settings to fine-tune its behavior.
+In most installations you do not need to change these settings.
+If you need to change the configuration, you can use the Web UI or CasC.

 ### Web UI